Skip to content

 STEP 3: RETURN YOUR VOTED ABSENTEE BALLOT

-Early or Absent Voter Ballots may be returned by mail or in person to your Town or City Clerk’s office.
-To be counted, absent voter ballots hand-delivered to a dropbox or Clerk’s office must be received before the close of business on the day before the election.
+Early or Absentee Voter Ballots may be returned by mail or in person to your Town or City Clerk’s office.
+To be counted, absentee voter ballots hand-delivered to a dropbox or Clerk’s office must be received before the close of business on the day before the election.
 Check your Town or City Clerk’s hours.
 You can also drop-off your ballot at your assigned polling station by 7 p.m. on Election Day.
 If you mail back your ballot, allow at least one week for delivery.
 Ballots received after Election Day will not be counted regardless of postmark dates.

 DEFECTIVE BALLOTS

-Early or Absent Voter Ballots are considered defective when a voter is not legally qualified to vote, or has voted in person, has not signed the certificate on the voted ballot envelope or placed the voted ballot in the voted ballot envelope, or, in the case of a primary vote, failed to return the unvoted primary ballots and the unused/unvoted envelope.
+Early or Absentee Voter Ballots are considered defective when a voter is not legally qualified to vote, or has voted in person, has not signed the certificate on the voted ballot envelope or placed the voted ballot in the voted ballot envelope, or, in the case of a primary vote, failed to return the unvoted primary ballots and the unused/unvoted envelope.
 The voter will be notified that their ballot was defective within three days of the clerk receiving it, and will have an opportunity to correct the error and have their ballot counted.

 QUESTIONS